 Dr. Wiley Chung is an Assistant Professor of Surgery in the Department of Surgery at Queen’s University.
-In 2023, Dr. Chung was awarded a distinction as the Reznick Scholar in Health Professions Education at Queen’s University in recognition of his outstanding contributions to enhancing educational scholarship at Queen’s University.
+In 2023, he was awarded the distinction of Reznick Scholar in Health Professions Education in recognition of his outstanding contributions to enhancing educational scholarship at Queen’s University.

 Dr. Chung graduated with his Doctor of Medicine from the University of British Columbia in 2009.
 In 2014, he was the Valedictorian upon completing his General Surgery Residency at the University of Toronto.
 Following this, Dr. Chung completed his Thoracic Surgery Residency at the University of Calgary in 2016.
 He subsequently completed a Master of Health Professions Education at Queen’s University.
 He is pursuing a Ph.D. in Health Quality at Queen’s University and completed his internship at Stanford University.